Identifying Young diagrams among residue multisets: Introduction

+In particular, given a multiset of elements of $\mathbb{Z}/e\mathbb{Z}$, we can easily determine whether it comes from a Young diagram by computing its weight. \end{theoremintro}

 Note that Theorem~\ref{theoremintro:C} does not hold when $e = 0$, whereas Theorem~\ref{theoremintro:0} does (when $r = 1$).
 If $e > 0$, a set of the form $\{\alpha \in \Q : \wmc(\alpha) \geq C\bigr\}$ for $C \geq 0$ is never empty (and even always infinite), so that the inclusion of Theorem~\ref{theoremintro:C} is not trivially true.
 The main idea of the proof of Theorem~\ref{theoremintro:C} is to prove that the weight function is bounded above by a constant $\bestboundcoreblock$ on the set of \emph{reduced} $e$-multicores.
 Note that this assertion is wrong if we only consider $e$-multicores, which can have arbitrarily large weight.
 With some calculations involving binary matrices, we then give a sharp estimation of the bound $\bestboundcoreblock$.
+Interestingly, as it is mentioned in the statement, Theorem~\ref{theoremintro:0} gives a simple criterion to determine whether an element of $Q$, in particular, a multiset of residues, actually comes from a partition.
+To the author's knowledge, such a result was not already known and is a non-trivial generalisation of an old result of Robinson--Thrall~\cite{robinson-thrall} from $e = 0$ to $e \geq 0$.
+We will also give a procedure to compute all the corresponding partitions.

 Now assume that $r = 1$, take $p$ dividing $e$ and let $\lambda$ be a partition.
 Shifting the components of the \emph{$e$-quotient} of $\lambda$, we define another partition $\sigma\lambda$.
 Using Theorem~\ref{theoremintro:0}, we prove the following analogue of~\eqref{equation:intro_shift_block_parts} in level one.